KomMonitor/processing-engine/README.md

 ### Running the NodeJS KomMonitor Processing Engine
 #### Local Manual Startup and Shutdown
 Make sure you have installed all node dependencies by calling `npm install`.
 The to locally start the server enter command `node index.js` from the project root, which will launch the app and serve it according to port setting at `localhost:<PORT>` (per default `localhost:8086`).
 In a browser call ``localhost:<PORT>/docs`` to inspect the REST API.
+To shutdown simply hit `CTRL+c` in the terminal.

 #### Production Startup and Shutdown
 To launch and monitor any NodeJS app in production environment, we recommend the Node Process Manager [PM2](http://pm2.keymetrics.io/).
 It is a node module itself and is able to manage and monitor NodeJS application by executing simple command like `pm2 start app.js`, `pm2 restart app.js`, `pm2 stop app.js`, `pm2 delete app.js`.
 Via ``pm2 list`` a status monitor for running applications can be displayed.
 See [PM2 Quickstart Guide](http://pm2.keymetrics.io/docs/usage/quick-start/) for further information and way more details.